daniel-atkins/Weather-Analysis/README.md

 ## Summary

-Overall, the differences between the temperatures was smaller than anticipated.
-Although it doesn't get terribly hot in June, the weather in December seems moderate enough to allow for a surf and ice cream shop business to suceed.
+Overall, the differences in temperatures between the two months was smaller than anticipated.
+Although it doesn't get terribly hot in June, the weather in December seems moderate enough to allow for a surf and ice cream shop business to succeed.